andrewkrechmer/andrewkrechmer.com/README.md

     |:-----------------------------------------------------------------------|------------------------------:|
     | **Acadium - Consulting Case** \| *Powerpoint Slidedocs, Case analysis* | November 2020 – December 2020 |

-    -    Lead a team of four other students to create a 40 slide recommendation deck as part of a high school consulting competition for the apprenticeship platform Acadium.
+    -    Led a team of four other students to create a 40 slide recommendation deck as part of a high school consulting competition for the apprenticeship platform Acadium.